taurob/taurobtrackerapi/README.md

 The taurob workspace contains the following packages:

+### taurob_arm_node

-### taurob_arm_node - Communicates with the individual arm joints, and offers arm control via JointState messages.
+Communicates with the individual arm joints, and offers arm control via JointState messages.
 Note that you can only use either taurob_arm_node OR taurob_arm_ros_control.
 Configure which one you want to use in the bringup launchfile.

-Publishes:
+*Publishes:*

  * jointstate_status (sensor_msgs/JointState) - The current angle of each arm segment.
 Only the "position" member is defined!
 The joint names follow the scheme "arm_joint_n", where n is the joint number.
 The base joint is number 0, increasing with each subsequent joint.

-Subscribes:
+*Subscribes:*

  * jointstate_cmd (sensor_msgs/JointState) - the desired angle for each arm joint.
 Only the "position" member is defined, which is the desired position in rad.
 You do not need to specify all joint positions, it suffices to define those you whish to change.
 The joint names follow the scheme "arm_joint_n", where n is the joint number.
 The base joint is number 0, increasing with each subsequent joint.